 Inter-domain network connectivity troubleshooting is only considered within the context of a cooperative process between the two domains.

-Thus, the primary purpose of this document is to describe a scenario where two AD’s interconnect via a direct connection to each other.
+Thus, the primary purpose of this document is to describe a scenario where two AD’s interconnect via a a peering point with each other.
 Security and operational aspects for exchanging traffic on a public Internet Exchange Point (IXP) with a large shared broadcast domain between many operators, is not in scope for this document.

+It may be possible to have a configuration whereby a transit domain (AD-3) interconnects AD-1 and AD-2.
+Such a configuration adds complexity and may require manual provisioning if, for example, AD-3 is not multicast enabled.
+This configuration is out of cope for this document; it is for further study.

 This document also attempts to identify ways by which the peering process can be improved.
 Development of new methods for improvement is beyond the scope of this document.